Author: Dr. Jean-Paul Rodrigue

 The three major spheres of the digitalization of transportation involve:

 - Business to business (B2B).
 ICT enables businesses to transact more effectively, which indirectly results in changes in their transport operations.
 The increasing scale and intensity of business transactions are commonly linked with supply chain management strategies.
-For instance, inventory management strategies permitted by ICT enables a greater share of the inventory to be in transit (‘stored’ in vehicles and at terminals), often in line with an increase in the frequency of deliveries.
+For instance, inventory management strategies permitted by ICT enable a more significant share of the inventory to be in transit (‘stored’ in vehicles and at terminals), often in line with an increase in the frequency of deliveries.

 The digitalization of transportation incites the development of new platforms where actors can interact in the provision, use, and exchange of transportation services.
 The conventional urban mobility landscape is characterized by a patchwork of passengers and freight transportation services, which is associated with the inefficiencies of these assets.
 By integrating transportation service providers in an ICT platform, a new paradigm emerges, which is referred to as mobility as a service.